jasonnet/halfgraph/README.md

 ```
 This should let the tests complete without warning.

+FunctionTest.java also includes a runAssignment method.
+The output of that method
+will be shown on the screen during a function test, but it is not compared with
-If you just want to experiment, modify the runAssignment method to suit your needs.
+any expected output.
+If you just want to experiment with the HalfGraph API, modify
+the runAssignment method to suit your needs.

 ## Unit testing